sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 Cool... so far

-Lets write a method to add events:
+Lets write an action handler to add events in your controller:
 {% highlight java %}
 def add(String title, String description) {
    Event event = new Event(title:title, description:description)